 Just like coffee can absorb moisture from humid air, whole or ground coffee beans can absorb flavors and aromas from other foods in the freezer or refrigerator.
 Although both whole and ground beans are susceptible, ground beans will absorb much more.
 The result will be unpleasant tastes or smells in your cup of coffee.

-You’ll see different opinions about storing coffee in the freezer or refrigerator, and many of those debates center around whether the coffee will absorb harmful moisture in storage.
+You’ll see different opinions about coffee storage in the freezer or refrigerator, and many of those debates center around whether the coffee will absorb harmful moisture in storage.
 Those discussing moisture and refrigerator or freezer storage seem to have missed the possibility for the coffee to absorb flavors and smells from what’s around it.

-Tips for Getting the Freshest Coffee
+Tips for Getting the Freshest Coffee with Proper Storage

 - One way to ensure your coffee is always as fresh as it can be is to buy smaller containers of coffee more frequently.
 While you’ll have to shop for coffee more often, you’ll notice a difference if you are opening a new, smaller package every week or two.